-Following receipt of the written investigation report:
+Once the written investigation report has been sent:

-- If ESC does not invite a response, the written investigation report is considered final and payment is due within the seven (7) calendar days from the date ESC sends the report.
+- If ESC does not invite a response, the written investigation report is considered final and payment is due within the seven (7) calendar days.
 Rather than receiving payment from the Provider, ESC may adjust or reverse any claims identified as improper within the investigation report. - In cases where ESC has invited the Provider to respond, a response must be received within seven (7) calendar days.
 ESC will assess the response and any further documentation provided, and a final investigation report will be sent to the Provider.
 Should there be an amount owing, the Provider is required to submit payment within seven (7) calendar days from the date ESC sends the final report.
 Rather than receiving payment from the Provider, ESC may adjust or reverse any claims identified as improper within the investigation report.